ahmedkhaled4219/Linux-Labs/README.md

 ### 17. What are the minimum permission needed for:
 ### Copy a directory (permission for source directory and permissions for target
-## parent directory)
+### parent directory)

-The minimum permission needed for source directory is : x The minimum permisssion needed for target directory is : wx
+The minimum permission needed for source directory is : r The minimum permisssion needed for target directory is : wx

 ### Copy a file (permission for source file and and permission for target parent